 Following the tragedy of September 11, 2001, the town of Yatsuka Cho, Japan, gifted over 500 peonies to the United States as a memorial.
 Japan considers the peony to be the most noble of flowers and it is the signature flower for the region.
 The Rockefeller Preserve accepted the generous gift and even renovated the entrance to the Preserve to accommodate the peonies.
 Located next to the art gallery, these beautiful flowers bloom every spring in late April through early May.

 Keep Exploring the Nearby Area

 Once you’re finished hiking the trails of Rockefeller State Park Preserve, check out a few date night ideas on our guide to the best things to do at night near Greenwich.
-Tarrytown, Briarcliff Manor, and Elmsford, NY, are all nearby and offer some unique experiences to finish-up your day.
+Tarrytown, Croton-on-Hudson, Briarcliff Manor, and Elmsford, NY, are all nearby and offer some unique experiences to finish-up your day.